pentaho/pentaho-kettle/README.txt

 If I want to build the project with Ant should I always use the default target?

-     I would right after checking out the project but would avoid that target from that point on.
+     I would right after checking out the project but would avoid the target from that point on.
 The default target does quite a bit with cleaning and resolving.

      Consider the previous scenario with adding a new property to a step.
 You checked out the project